zozzlethena/docs/pages/index.md

 # About

-Velodrome Finance is an automated market maker (AMM or simply, decentralized exchange) on [Optimism](https://www.optimism.io/) L2 blockchain.
+Velodrome Finance is the trading and liquidity marketplace on [Optimism](https://www.optimism.io/).
+As an AMM adapted from Solidly, Velodrome is designed to provide deep liquidity, low swapping fees, and very low slippage to token pairs critical for Optimism’s development.

-Velodrome Finance inherits standard features popularized by Uniswap V2, but was designed to:
+Velodrome Finance features include:
- * have a small trading fee, only 0.02%
+ * a trading fee of only 0.02%
- * use the generated fees in order to incentivize the liquidity providers
- * offer near zero slippage on uncorrelated or tightly correlated digital assets
+ * near zero slippage on uncorrelated or tightly correlated digital assets
  * route trades through stable and volatile asset pairs
- * provide no-upkeep, flashloan-proof, 30 minute time-weighted average price (TWAP) with direct quoting support
+ * no-upkeep, flashloan-proof, 30 minute time-weighted average price (TWAP) with direct quoting support

 <Callout emoji="⚠️">
   Before using Velodrome Finance, you are required to read and agree to our [legal disclaimer](/legal).
 </Callout>

+## ve(3,3) Tokenomics

+Velodrome's native token is `$VELO`.
+Liquidity providers receive `$VELO` emissions distributed weekly.
+Holders of `$VELO` can vote-escrow their tokens in exchange for `$veVELO`. `$veVELO` represents voting power to direct emissions to the holder's preferred liquidity pools.
+In return for their participation, `$veVELO` voters receive the fees and bribes collected through the pools they vote for, as well as a `$veVELO` rebase reducing dilution.

+See additional details in Tokenomics.

+## Bribes!

+Velodrome has a built-in bribe function that allows anyone to incentivize voting for their preferred token pair by directing incentive payments to any available pool, which then becomes a voting reward.
+Bribes are released on a weekly basis for votes cast during that week.
+They are distributed proportionally to voters.

 ## Resources